coolbutuseless/fastpng/README.md

 - 3D numeric array containing RGBA values in the range \[0, 1\]
 - 3D numeric array containing RGB values in the range \[0, 1\]
 - 2D numeric matrix containing greyscale values in the range \[0, 1\]
+- Integer 2D matrix paired with a colour palette (specified as a character vector of hex colours)

 ## Example: Decompress a PNG from a raw vector